-We now discuss the results obtained in Figure \ref{exp-fig}.
-The average error decreases as the number of iterations increase for the standard value iteration but at a much slower rate.
-On the other hand, for SOVI algorithm the average error decreases quickly and then stays almost constant.
-In fact, we see that SOVI takes on average $3$ iterations to converge.
-This is due to the second order convergence of the Newton's method.
-Moreover, $N=5$ has the maximum average error and $N=35$ has the least average error as it provides better approximation of the $max(.)$ function.
-In Table \ref{table1}, we indicate the average error value at the end of $50$ iterations for all the algorithms.
-We observe that, SOVI with $N=30$ and $N= 35$ has low error at the end of $50$ iterations compared to the standard VI.
-Therefore, we conclude by saying that SOVI converges rapidly to a near-optimal solution when run for finite number of iterations, respecting the error bounds derived in lemma \ref{l3} of section \ref{conv-sec}.
-Moreover, higher the value of $N$, the smaller the error between the SOVI value function and optimal value function.
+First, we generate $100$ independent MDPs each with $10$ states, $5$ actions and we set the discount factor to be $0.9$ in each case.
+We run all the algorithms for $50$ iterations.
+The initial Q-values of the algorithms are assigned random integers between 10 and 20 (which are far away from the optimal value function).
+In Table \ref{table1}, we indicate the average error value (error averaged over $100$ MDPs) at the end of $50$ iterations for all the algorithms, wherein for G-SOVI, we set $w=w^*$ as the relaxation parameter.
+We observe that standard SOVI and G-SOVI with $N=25,30,$ and $35$ have low error at the end of $50$ iterations compared to the standard value iteration.
+Moreover, the average error is the least for our proposed G-SOVI algorithm.
+Also, we find that higher the value of $N$, the smaller is the error between the G-SOVI value function and the optimal value function.